e-mail: bok@dhit.pl

 • Due to their susceptibility to corrosion in a humid environment, we recommend using waterproof magnets made of rubber, plastic, or other moisture-resistant materials when using them outdoors,

-• Possible danger arising from small pieces of magnets are risky, if swallowed, which becomes significant in the aspect of protecting young children.
-Furthermore, tiny parts of these devices are able to be problematic in medical diagnosis when they are in the body.
+• Possible danger associated with microscopic parts of magnets are risky, when accidentally ingested, which is particularly important in the aspect of protecting young children.
+It's also worth noting that tiny parts of these magnets have the potential to be problematic in medical diagnosis after entering the body.

 Neodymium magnets can demagnetize at high temperatures.